 For GDPR, CCPA, and other regulations:

-- ZK proofs contain no personal data (by design)
+- ZK proofs contain no personal data (by design—zero-knowledge is the mathematical guarantee)

 - Session tokens can be region-locked